Arrival Time and Assembly Area for Graduates

 Protection from the elements is extremely limited at the Commencement site.
 Because of these conditions, you are strongly urged to consider the health and comfort of your guests.
 Infants, the elderly, and others who may be adversely affected by extreme temperatures should take any necessary precautions, including wearing hats and sunscreen.
 In addition, such guests may watch the ceremony on a monitor which will be set up in the cafeteria located inside the Student Center.

 Commencement is a dignified occasion.
 Participants are expected to conduct themselves accordingly.
 The behavior of each graduate helps to set the tone for this important event.
+Graduates are expected to stay for the entire duration of the ceremony.
+Graduates are urged to use the restroom prior to the start of the ceremony.

 Graduates and guests look forward to this milestone with excitement and anticipation.
 For many guests, Commencement is their first visit to our campus.
 The ceremony and appropriate behavior by the graduates will create positive memories for all who attend.